|BA||Biology||Lawrence University||Appleton, Wis.|

 |PhD||Botany and Plant Pathology||Michigan State University||East Lansing, Mich.|

-Proteomics of protein phosphorylation and protein kinases; signaling and secretion during host-pathogen interactions; proteomics of drought stress responses.
+Proteomics of protein phosphorylation and protein kinases; signaling and secretion during host-pathogen interactions; interactions between biotic and abiotic stress.

 How Do Plants Recognize and Respond to Bacterial Pathogens?